-Fiduciary net position is the residual of the Plan's assets in excess of the Plan's liabilities as of the date of the Statements of Fiduciary Net Position.
+Fiduciary net position was the residual of the Plan's assets in excess of the Plan's liabilities as of a specific date, December 31, 2018, of the Statements of Fiduciary Net Position.
 The Plan's assets are held in trust to meet future benefit payments.